LucaCatalano23/ThreadSafePriorityQueue/README.md

-# emQueue
+# emQueue with QoS policies
-API functions for embedded devices that implement thread-safe FIFO queue of generic data type
+API functions for embedded devices that implement thread-safe priority multiple queue with
+the possibility to use the lifespan policy for an integer.
+The lifespan policy allow to implement aging priority of data from lower to highter priority queues.

 # dependencies
-- only for macOS
 - need gcc to compile

 # how to run